secure-systems-lab/dsse/specification.md

 ```

 Empty fields may be omitted.
 [Multiple signatures](#multiple-signatures) are
 allowed.
-Note that an optional `signature.sigType` field may be present but
-empty for compatibility with [backwards compatible signature] mode.

 Parameters:

 *   SERIALIZED_BODY is the byte sequence to be signed.

-*   PAYLOAD_TYPE is an authenticated(*) URI indicating how to interpret
+*   PAYLOAD_TYPE is an authenticated URI indicating how to interpret
     SERIALIZED_BODY.
 It encompasses the content type (JSON, Canonical-JSON,
     CBOR, etc.), the purpose, and the schema version of the payload.
 This
     obviates the need for the `_type` field within [in-toto]/[TUF] payloads.